-The following table describes the colors in the CDC Report shown above.
+The following table describes the colors in the CDC Report shown in the preceding figure.

 Pattern Status Color Paths from the source clock domain to the destination clock domain have all been disabled by false path or clock group constraints.
 User-Ignored Paths Light blue No Paths found from the source clock domain to the destination clock domain.
-No Paths Gray The source and destination clocks are synchronous: Both clocks have a common primary clock and paths are found from the source clock domain to the destination clock domain.
-Timed Dark Blue The source and destination clocks are asynchronous: Both clocks have NO common primary clock, while paths are found from the source clock domain to the destination clock domain.
+No Paths Gray The source and destination clocks are synchronous: Both the clocks have a common primary clock and paths are found from the source clock domain to the destination clock domain.
+Timed Dark Blue The source and destination clocks are asynchronous: Both the clocks have NO common primary clock, while paths are found from the source clock domain to the destination clock domain.
 Currently, synchronizers, if present, are not accounted for in this report.
 Timed (unsafe) Brown

-There are certain scenarios related to the path table as explained below:
+There are certain scenarios related to the path table as explained in the following:

-When CDC report is generated, path table would be shown by default for all CDC having paths.
-Each row would be showing worst slack for a clock crossing and similarly when clicking on a particular CDC crossing in CDC report we can have single row showing worst slack for CDC crossing.
+1. When CDC report is generated, path table is shown by default for all CDC having paths.
+Each row shows the worst slack for a clock crossing.
+Similarly, when clicking on a particular CDC crossing in CDC report, you can have a single row showing the worst slack for CDC crossing.

-Example: In the path table below, the worst path for reg\com\clk\10mhz to reg\com\clk\5mhz has worst slack of 93.541.
-The same path is displayed by default and when the CDC crossing is selected.
+Example: The path table shown in the following figure, the worst path for reg_com_clk_10mhz to reg_com_clk_5mhz has the worst slack of 93.541.
+The same path is displayed by default, when the CDC crossing is selected.